ChrisKlug/web-dev-workshop/labs/lab21/lab21.md

 The reason is that when you `AddSqlServerDbContext<OrdersContext>()` during startup of the application, it adds the configuration callback as a `IDbContextOptionsConfiguration<OrdersContext>` in the service container.

-This causes the callback to be called, a bit unexepctedly, even if you have removed both the `OrdersContext` and `DbContextOptions<OrdersContext>` registrations during test set up in the `TestHelper`.
+This causes the callback to be called, a bit unexpectedly, even if you have removed both the `OrdersContext` and `DbContextOptions<OrdersContext>` registrations during test set up in the `TestHelper`.

 To fix this, you need to remove that `IDbContextOptionsConfiguration<OrdersContext>` registration as well.